magento/merchdocs/src/catalog/product-video.md

 1. Wait a few moments while the key is generated and then copy the key to the clipboard.

-    In the next step, you will paste the key into your store’s configuration.
+    In the next step, you will paste the key into your store's configuration.

 ## Step 2: Configure the key in Magento